juji-lau/apache-commons-validator-python/README.md

 # apache-commons-validator-python
-This is a Python translation of the Apache Commons Validator, which provides librarie sfor client-side validation and server-side data validation.
+This is a Python translation of the Apache Commons Validator, which provides libraries for client-side validation and server-side data validation.

 ### Documentation
 Documentation can be found in this repository at docs/_build/latex/apachecommonsvalidatorpython.pdf